UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 ### Irish

 Irish has a difference between a _copula_ verb "is" and what is called a substantive verb "bí".
 Only the copula verb receives the `cop` relation.
 The substantive verb is head and takes an argument with `xcomp`.
-Teresa's (http://www.nclt.dcu.ie/~tlynn/Teresa_PhDThesis_final.pdf)[thesis] has an in depth description of the treatment of the copula in Irish.
+Teresa's thesis [http://www.nclt.dcu.ie/~tlynn/Teresa_PhDThesis_final.pdf] has an in depth description of the treatment of the copula in Irish.

 (1)